 Coinciding with our mission, “to preserve, present, and transcend unique stories of Czech and Slovak history and culture through innovative experiences and active engagement,” we want all peoples to feel welcome and invited to experience what the museum has to offer, regardless of ability or background.

 The National Czech & Slovak Museum & Library strives to make its programs and facilities accessible to all our patrons.

-Parking Garage: Entrance located on 15th Street.
+Parking Garage: Entrance located on 15th Ave.
 Free to use and handicap accessible.

-Outdoor parking: Next to the museum on 15th Street and across the street in Czech Village.
+Outdoor parking: Next to the museum on 15th Ave. and across the street in Czech Village.

 - An elevator is available on each floor including the parking garage, 1st floor exhibits, and administration offices on 2nd floor.